The Three Sisters

 Once the Bunyip had disappeared, Tyawan returned in search of his magic bone, yet this was never to be found.

 The Lyre Bird has been searching for this magic bone ever since.
-Remaining in rock formation, The Three Sisters stand silently overlooking the valley hoping that one day he'll find the bone and turn them back to former selves.
+Remaining in rock formation, The Three Sisters stand silently overlooking the valley hoping that one day he'll find the bone and turn them back to their former selves.

 When visiting The Three Sisters, if you listen carefully you may be able to hear the Lyre Bird, Tyawan, as he continues his quest for his lost magic bone.